syncfusion-content/blazor-docs/blazor/diagram-component/symbol-palette.md

 The size of the individual symbol can be customized.
 The `SymbolWidth` and `SymbolHeight` properties of symbol palette enables you to define the size of the symbols.

-* Also , you can update the size of the symbols at runtime.
+* Also, you can update the size of the symbols at runtime.

 The following code example illustrates how to change the size of a symbol and how to update the size at runtime.